 The first priority was to add light to the dark space.
 A morning shower does little to wake you up without some sunlight.
 A uniquely placed horizontal window was added to the shower wall.
 Allowing daylight in, it brightened up the small space instantly.

 A white wall hung vanity with clean lines enhanced the feeling of spaciousness in this small bath.
 Large scale rectangular tiles created a feeling of height in the space.
 Installed vertically on the shower wall, they span up from the floor, lengthening the feel of the wall area.

-A clean lined, white, wall hung vanity enhanced the feeling of spaciousness in this small bath.
-Large scale rectangular tiles, installed vertically on the shower wall, running up from the floor incorporated a feeling of height in the space.
-Adding bamboo floor planks horizontally on the bath wall created a warm texture against the understated tile.
-Chrome finished faucets and plumbing fixtures brought just enough bling to the space to add sparkle and light.
-Playing up the understated materials & accessories completed this contemporary style bath remodel.
-(View More Photos)
+Adding bamboo floor planks horizontally on the walls created a warm texture against the understated tile.
+Chrome finished faucets and plumbing fixtures brought just enough shine to the space to add sparkle and reflect the light.

 Playing up the understated materials and accessories completed this contemporary style bath remodel.

 For Kirsten and Denis, this bathroom remodel was exactly what they needed!
 An updated space, with more light, inviting you in for a quick respite from the day.

 Working on your own bathroom remodeling ideas?
 Check out photos of this project and others on Facebook.